 The rain washes away the sins of the dead’s soul, someone said, and I wanted to say something but did not.
 Always keeping it inside.
-You, who always let it out.
+You always let it out.
 I admired that.

 Another person said the rain was good luck.
-If we had good luck we would not be here listening to the sounds of rain spattering against headstones and tears against cheeks.
+If we had good luck we would not be here listening to the rain beating down on this tiny tent in the middle of a graveyard.

-I looked again for you and I saw your car.
+I looked again for you when I saw your car.
 My heart skipped a beat thinking for a second that you had made it after all.
 I remembered then that R. had driven your car.
-It seemed right though, that he had driven it.
+It seemed right though, that it was his now.

-We needed you there to hold our hands.
+We needed you there to hold us together.
 Mom needed you there.
 You were there the night Grandma died.
 You held me when, for once, I couldn’t keep it inside any longer.
 You held me that time when my twenty years spilled out in twenty seconds.
 You took all the pain from me, then took all of it from Mom.
-Your shoulder was still damp with my tears.
+Your shoulder still damp with my tears.

 You asked if we had holy water, and then sprinkled it on Grandma’s head, hands, and feet.
 You put a folded towel under her chin to keep her lifeless mouth from going slack.
 She was ready when they took her.

 At the cemetery, the boys grieved in different ways.
 M.’s mouth such a thin line I almost couldn’t see it anymore; J. off to the side, seams starting to split; R. trying to be stoic, but taking it the hardest.
 Not surprised, him taking it the hardest.
-Always that jovial demeanor hiding true emotions.
+Always that jovial demeanor hiding something else.
 A façade that could no longer sustain.